clux/facemaulers/recaps/52-gilgrinvault.md

 55 Waterdeep with Hanir
 He wakes up from a deep sleep coverd in dark dreams.
 Dreams of him being taken away.

+He learn that whenever Mordai uses Chronomancy, there's a small surge of Wild magic.
+They can harness it to create combos (so he has an incentive to die?).

 Going to waterdeep to stop Irae from taking the blade of shadows.
 Artifact used for Kiarensalee's weapon that was stashed there.
 Felgolos told you about the 3 parts, 2 of which you believe is now in Irae's possession.

 4 days of downtime before Demogorgon attacks.